 Because all of the detectors in the photometer arrays view the pupil with near equal efficiency, PCAL produces a very uniform illumination over the arrays (this is an advantage but not a requirement).
-It is envisaged that the calibrator will be operated in flight at regular but not frequent intervals (once per hour or more).
+It is envisaged that the calibrator will be operated in flight at regular but not frequent intervals (at present we assume a notional frequency of once per hour).
 Operation of PCAL requires the BSM to be switched off and the telescope pointing to be fixed, so that there are no sources of detector power modulation except the calibrator itself.
-A predetermined current excitation sequence will be applied over a period of $\sim 10$ seconds, and the corresponding detector signal measured.
+A predetermined current excitation sequence will be applied over a period of $\sim 10$ seconds, and the corresponding detector signals recorded.